-The City presents budgetary information as allowed by GASB Statement No. 41.
-Budgets are based on nine functional areas as required by state statute, not by fund or fund type
+The City presents budgetary information as allowed by GASB Statement No. 41, Budgets are based on nine functional areas as required by state statute, not by fund or fund type.

-During the year, amendments to budgeted expenditures were primarily due to changes in the timing of capital improvement projects and the City's decision to request a special census be taken by the U.S. Census Bureau in 2005.
-The special census was requested following an analysis of the estimated \$700,000 cost of a special census and the expected future benefits in terms of per capita revenue sources over the next several years.
-The revenue budget was also amended to reflect increased interest income as a result of improved market rates and to increase permit revenue in response to the issuance of record levels of commercial building permits.
+During the year, amendments to budgeted expenditures were primarily due to changes in the timing of capital improvement projects.
+The revenue budget was also amended to reflect increased interest income as a result of improved market rates and an increase in permit revenue and charges for services in response to the issuance of near record levels of commercial building permits and construction inspection services.
 The budgetary comparison schedules on pages 57 through 60 provide more information.